 The Worship Committee occasionally coordinates and arranges for Sunday services during the year which are not provided by the ministers—whether in cooperation with committees/groups or outside speakers, generally incorporating themes developed in cooperation with our minister.
 This may involve an average of six to eight services during the regular year.
 In addition, the committee provides some twelve services during the summer season, either in collaboration with committees/members or independently arranged with outside speakers.
-For more information, please contact our Worship Committee Chairperson, Deb Ellis.
+For more information, please contact our Worship Committee Chairperson, Laura Anthony.

 Previous Worship Committee Services Include:

 “Us and Them”

 Rev. Gina C. Jacobs-Strain serves as the Associate Regional Pastor for Women in Ministry for ABCNJ, Interim Pastor for St. Paul, Baptist Church, Atlantic Highlands and as an Associate Minister of Christian Education at St. Paul Baptist Church in Montclair NJ.
 She is a lecturer, leads Bible Study, and preaches at Nyack College where she is also the Chair of Developmental Education.
 She preaches, teaches, and leads workshops and works to build community relationships through interdenominational and interfaith efforts.
 She earned a BA in Psychology from Rutgers University and she graduated from Drew University’s Theological School Magna Cum Laude with a Masters of Divinity in May 2009.
 She is married to Cliff Strain for almost 27 years; they have three sons and reside in South Orange, N.J.

 August 2, 2015